edkashinsky/reaper-reableton-scripts/README.md

 #### ek_Toggle time selection by razor or selected items

-This script toggle time selection by razor or selected items.
+This script toggle time selection by razor or selected items or envelope lines.
 Actually it works with loop points, so it supports behaviour when loop points and time selection is unlinked.
 Also it toggles transport repeat like in Ableton

 #### ek_Tracks navigator